satyanandatripathi/Telegram-Scraper-Adder/README.md

 `$ python setup.py`

-* To Scare members from group.
+* To Scarape members from group.
+    (Do step given below after doing setup.py)

 `$ python scraper.py`

-* Add Scarped members to your group.
+* After successfully creating log in session in scraper.py and successfully scraping members to  Add Scarped members to your group.
+Do that:-

 `$ python adder.py`

+Then you can create multiple terminal session to use multiple accounts